Pelagicore/softwarecontainer/doc/chapters/developers/index.rst

 The intended reader is a developer who wants to understand and work with the internals of SoftwareContainer, or anyone who simply wants a better insight for e.g. troubleshooting.

+There is also some documentation of interest in the :ref:`Filesystems <filesystems>` chapter regarding filesystems in the container.

 .. todo::
     The diagrams in this chapter do not differ between sync and async calls, should be fixed